Find the best rate for you.

 Uniform Settlement Statement (HUD-1)

-Standard document summarizing closing information as requiried by the Real Estate Settlement Procedures Act.
+Standard document summarizing closing information as required by the Real Estate Settlement Procedures Act.

 The process used by lenders to analyze risk.
 Factors such as credit, employment, assets, and debts are used to complete the procedure.